MM520J/reactcircleci/projects/project3/GRADESCOPE_SUBMIT.md

 First make sure all your changes are pushed to github using the `git add`, `git commit`, and `git push` commands.

 Next, to submit your project using the new submit command you can run `submit` from your project directory.

+The new `submit` comand will pull your code from GitHub, not your local files.
+If you do not push your changes to GitHub, they will not be uploaded to gradescope.